nfomon/shok/walkthrough.md

         %123.signal($SIGKILL)   # kill it!

 We just used the  `$` scope operator, which will be described later.
-It let us conveniently refer to `'SIGKILL'` which is a symbol defined in the `@process.signal()` function itself.
+It let us conveniently refer to `SIGKILL` which is a symbol defined in the `@process.signal()` function itself.
 What we wrote was equivalent to:

         %123.signal(%123.signal.SIGKILL)